Coach Shannon Lynch

 MaWD - Multimedia Webpage Design16 years = coaching girls basketball since 20028 years = EC teacher assistant5 years = CTE teacher________________________________VETERAN TEACHER at SAHS!!

-When I'm not at school in the classroom, helping out with FCA, Unified Champions or on the basketball court, you can probably find me near the track helping out with our cross country and track & field teams.
-(My daughter used to run for both), or around the baseball field watching my son play.
+When I'm not at school in the classroom, helping out with FCA, Unified Champions or on the basketball court, you can probably find me near the track helping out with our cross country and track & field teams, (my daughter used to run for both), or around the baseball field watching my son play.
 Away from school, I enjoy working on my computer, freelancing and designing logos or t-shirt designs for small clients.
 I also appreciate my family time with my husband and 2 awesome kids.
 We enjoy road trips to see friends or family, visiting Boone, NC (for lunch and candy runs at the Mast General Store) or visiting the coast for some saltwater fishing.
 My daughter, Sarah, recently graduated from Appalachian State, graduated from SAHS in 2014 (running track and cross country all four years).
 My son, MK, is a Junior here at SAHS, and is involved in the FFA Forestry team and Varsity baseball.

 I'm looking forward to a great semester!